RedSpiderMkV/LANMachines/Readme.md

 ===========

 Library to find all machines on your local network.
-Machines have to be pingable..
+Machines have to be pingable.

 Asynchronous pinging is carried out to get a list of machines quickly.